vkammerer/react-redux-firebase/README.md

 npm i
 ```
 ## Dev
-An express server using webpack with Hot Module Replacement:
+Run an express server using Webpack with Hot Module Replacement:
 ```javascript
 npm run dev
 ```
 ## Prod
-The production version of your assets, in the 'static' directory
+Build the production version of your assets in the 'static' directory
 ```javascript
 npm run build
 ```